 What is the legal framework that governs Australian higher education?

 - The Tertiary Education Quality and Standards Agency Act 2011 (TEQSA Act) which calls for TEQSA to regulate higher education using a standards-based quality framework and principles relating to regulatory necessity, risk and proportionality.

 - The Higher Education Standards Framework (Threshold Standards) 2021 (HES Framework) which applies to all higher education providers.
 Set by the Minister for Education, on the advice of a panel with expertise in the delivery of higher education, they are the minimum level of achievement that a provider must meet (and maintain) to be registered to deliver higher education courses of study.

 - The Education Services for Overseas Students Act 2000 (ESOS Act) which applies to providers offering higher education courses of study to students in Australia on student visas.
 These include:

 - higher education courses

-- Foundation Programs (except those delivered by schools)
+- Foundation Programs

 - English Language Intensive Courses for Overseas Students (ELICOS) programs delivered by higher education providers.